jromnes/Nu-Holdings-Case-Study/README.md

     Nubank is currently attacking multiple problems simultaneously.
 These problems include: offering higher credit limits for low income clients, reducing the tariffs involved with the use of credit cards, and providing completely digital services available anywhere.
 The problems that Nubank is currently tackling and trying to solve makes this company and their products attractive to the low and medium income classes of South America, specifically Brazil.

+    Nubank calls what their company does everyday the purple revolution.
+The purpose of the purple revolution is: fighting complexity in the financial sector, giving people access to the system, and empowering them to control their financial lives.

 * __Who is the company's intended customer?
 Is there any information about the market size of this set of customers?__

     Since Nubank is fully digital, intended customers need to have access and be able to utilize a smartphone.
 They also need to be willing to accept the idea of a digital bank versus a traditional physical bank.
 Nubank raises brand awareness alsmot completely via social media marketing, this narrows down the target consumer niche.